All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 Voiced by: Yūsuke Santamaria (JP), Mick Wingert (EN)

 A war instigator and MC of the Pirate Festival revolving around trying to find Roger's treasure.

 One of the hosts of the Pirate Expo.
-She has eaten the Vision-Vision Fruit (Bijo Bigo no Mi) which allows her to creates illusions of herself or other people.
+She has eaten the Bijo Bijo no Mi which allows her to creates illusions of herself or other people.

 - Early-Bird Cameo: Not in the series itself but she made her debut as part of a 2018 special One Piece expo in Tokyo Tower before it was revealed she would show up in Stampede.

 - Master of Illusion: Her fruit allows her to create illusions of other characters with her power.
 Though she isn't evil and, in the stage show where she debuted, was forced to use it against the Straw Hats by the villain of that story.